Salmon River Whitewater Rafting and Sleeping in Lodges!

-Pioneers settled the banks of the Salmon River, building homesteads, fishing and hunting lodges from the materials they could acquire nearby.
-Fishing and hunting lodges also dotted the shores of the Salmon River.
+Pioneers settled the banks of the Main Salmon River, building homesteads, fishing and hunting lodges from the materials they could acquire nearby.
+Fishing and hunting lodges also dotted the shores of the Main Salmon River.
 When the River of No Return Wilderness was established, these original homesteads, fishing and hunting lodges and their structures remained protected by Congress.
 Now, by booking a Lodge Accommodation trip, you can explore and enjoy these locations that are only accessible by river, horse, or in some cases airplane.
 Dorm-style accommodations are available as well as private rooms for couples.
 Each lodge is different, but most have flushing toilets.
 Hot showers are available at most locations, and the hospitality is second to none.
 The following lodges are available for overnight stays on the trips.
 Your trip will probably not include all of the lodges.
 Lodge selection is based on group size, water levels, lodge availability, and trip length.

 River Time Guide Service provides the following

 - Transportation from Stagecoach Inn to Corn Creek

 - Lodge accommodations at a different lodge each night while on the river

 - Waterproof personal dry bag & day bag